tejasmahalinga/autonomouscar/README.md

-Implementation of Computer Vision-Based Obstacle Avoidance and Self-Steering System for Autonomous Vehicles
+<b>Implementation of Computer Vision-Based Obstacle Avoidance and Self-Steering System for Autonomous Vehicles</b>

 This is the source code of my Final year project of my Engineering.